MathanRajOlaganathan/Covid-Dash/README.md

 # Covid-Dashboard
-A dashboard to track the  covid cases
+A dashboard to track the  covid cases.
+I have used Travis CI for Continuous Integration and Continuous Deployment (CI/CD) of a SpringBoot application.

-## Requirements
+## Tech Stack

 1. Java - 1.11